zerotier/cathode/README.md

 We also do this for every instance of `bind()`, `connect()`, `accept()`, `listen()`, etc. The substituted calls are designed to be perfectly compatible with each system's variation so substitution could be as simple as a find+replace.

+***

+If statically-linking isn't an option for your application, we've developed a number of workarounds including function interposition via LD_PRELOAD and SOCKS5 proxy.
+You can read more about this [here](https://github.com/zerotier/ZeroTierSDK/blob/master/docs/walkthrough.md)